yuvy/products/README.md

 then parses the csv file and ingest data into the DB.
 Note: It is assumed that the csv file will be of format specific for this exercise.

-To execute the script and ingest datt, cd to the directory and:
+To execute the script and ingest data, cd to the directory and:

 ```python
 python ingest_data.py path_to_csv_file